keran-w/AI-Blockchain-Final-Project/README.md

 # AI & Blockchain Final Project
+DEPRECARED: we would no longer update this repo, and the project has been moved to https://github.com/AI-and-Blockchain/F22_Federated_Learning_With_Flexible_Labels

 A Decentralized AI Architecture for Training an Ensemble Model With Flexible Labels